TCGTalk Logo

 • No website — Twitter/X only

 How to buy: Follow all three X accounts.
 When a card you want is posted, immediately DM the account.
 Agree on the item.
 They will send Wise payment details.
-Pay, provide your Japanese forwarding address (Black Ship), and the item ships.
+Pay, provide your Black Ship Japanese address, and the item ships.

-• Have Wise topped up and ready — when you DM to buy, you need to pay quickly
+Pro tips: Enable post notifications on all three accounts: @PDG_collector, @PDG2, @PDGNagoya.
+Have Wise topped up and ready — when you DM to buy, you need to pay quickly.
+Great for sealed cases and slabs where savings are most significant.

 Best for: Graded card auctions — finding undervalued PSA, BGS, and CGC slabs at auction prices